Last Updated: January 15, 2020.

 You can submit the form 90 days prior to your green card expiration date.
 If you fail to remove conditions before the expiration date, you will lose your lawful permanent residence status, and the process for removal will commence.
 If your 2-year green card has expired and you haven’t filed to remove your conditions, you should call an immigration attorney immediately.
 Here you can find a list of high-quality attorneys in your area.

-You are eligible to remove your conditions if:
+You are generally eligible to remove your conditions if:

 The portion of Form I-751 that is applicable to marriage status is under Part 3: Basis for Petition and is known as “Joint Filing”.
 This section of the form requires that you identify whether or not your spouse will be participating with you in filing this petition for condition removal.
 Further down, in section 7, signatures are required from both parties.